matwerber1/aws-transfer-sftp-service-demo/README.md

+# UPDATE - CloudFormation Support (May 2019)!

+This project was created shortly after Amazon Transfer for SFTP launched and made use of shell scripts to deploy SFTP-specific resources since the service was not supported by CloudFormation at launch.

+New, **as of May 24, 2019**, the service now has CloudFormation support.
+I haven't tested it, but it likely means this project can be simplified.
+Pull requests welcome :)

 # aws-sftp-service-demo

 This project is a demo deployment of an AWS Transfer for SFTP fully-managed SFTP server with backend storage in S3.